How to Apply for an Insurance Exception For Type 1 Diabetes Issues

 - Your doctor likely has an existing process they follow and knows the typical steps to take.
 You may find those details helpful in understanding the next steps and likelihood of success.

 Include backup information to support your request.
-Insurance companies often make decisions based on data and research.
+Insurance companies make decisions based on data and research.
 Including some supporting information on why you should be considered for an exception will help strengthen your case.
-This is important if your plan does not cover a particular medication or treatment at all, such as with a CGM or artificial pancreas, or if the plan does not cover your particular brand of medicine or treatment.
+This is important if your plan does not cover a particular medication or treatment at all, such as with a CGM or preventative treatment, or if the plan does not cover your particular brand of medicine or treatment.
 Here are some examples of information that may help you demonstrate that your request is medically necessary:

 - Rationale for your request stating what the medication or treatment is and why it is needed.